FormidableLabs/serverless-jetpack/README.md

 **Service**-level configurations available via `custom.jetpack`:

 * `base` (`string`): The base directory (relative to `servicePath` / CWD) at which dependencies may be discovered by Jetpack.
 This is useful in some bespoke monorepo scenarios where dependencies may be hoisted/flattened to a root `node_modules` directory that is the parent of the directory `serverless` is run from. (default: Serverless' `servicePath` / CWD).
-    * _WARNING_: If you don't **know** that you need this option, you probably don't want to set it.
-Setting the base dependency root outside of Serverless' `servicePath` / current working directory (e.g., `..`) may have some unintended side effects.
-Most notably, any discovered `node_modules` dependencies will be flattened into the zip at the same level as `servicePath` / CWD.
-E.g., if dependencies were included by Jetpack at `node_modules/foo` and then `../node_modules/foo` they would be collapsed in the resulting zip file package.
+    * _WARNING_: See our [discussion below](#packaging-files-outside-cwd) about the dangers of including files below the current working directory / Serverless `servicePath`.
     * **Layers**: Layers are a bit of an oddity with built-in Serverless Framework packaging in that the current working directory is `layer.NAME.path` (and not `servicePath` like usual), yet things like `include|exclude` apply relatively to the layer `path`, not the `servicePath`.
 Jetpack has a similar choice and applies `base` applies to the root `servicePath` for everything (layers, functions, and service packaging), which seems to be the best approach given that monorepo consumers may well lay out projects like `functions/*` and `layers/*` and need dependency inference to get all the way to the root irrespective of a child layer `path`.
 * `roots` (`Array<string>`): A list of paths (relative to `servicePath` / CWD) at which there may additionally declared and/or installed `node_modules`. (default: [Serverless' `servicePath` / CWD]).
     * Setting a value here replaces the default `[servicePath]` with the new array, so if you want to additionally keep the `servicePath` in the roots array, set as: `[".", ADDITION_01, ADDITION_02, ...]`.